shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 mov    eax, dword ptr [rip + 0x343c3]   ; 8B 05   C3 43 03 00
 ```

 And here is the thing I intentionally glossed over in the first part.
-Since I am no used to reading assembly code, these two lines initially puzzled me.
+Since I am not used to reading assembly code, these two lines initially puzzled me.
 I was expecting to find the addresses of the two variables directly in the code, but instead, I found only RIP-relative offsets.

 I learned that the `x86_64` architecture indeed uses RIP-relative addressing to reference data.
 As explained in this [post](http://www.nynaeve.net/?p=192), the main advantage of using this kind of addressing is that it produces Position Independent Code (PIC).